pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sprite_animated_keyframes`

-This code demonstrates how to use the TextureAnimationSprite class from the Arcade library to animate a sprite using keyframes.
-Keyframes are specific points in an animation sequence where a change in an object's position or appearance occurs.
-In this example, the code creates a TextureAnimationSprite object by loading a series of textures representing different frames of a walking animation for a character, specifying the duration for each frame, and then updating the sprite's animation based on the passage of time.
-This allows for smooth and controlled animation of sprites in a game or interactive application.
+This example demonstrates the use of the TextureAnimationSprite class in the Arcade library to create an animation using keyframes.
+It showcases how to load multiple frames of a walking character animation and set their duration.
+The example then initializes a TextureAnimationSprite object using these keyframes, making the spriteanimated.
+The on_draw() and on_update() methods are used to render the sprite on the screen and update its animation based on the elapsed time.
+This technique allows for the creation of smooth and time-based sprite animations in Arcade games.

 sprite_bouncing_coins.py
 ------------------------